Ralph Emerson (botanist): Biography

+He married Enid Merle Budelman in 1942, together having two children, Peter and Grace Emerson.

+Throughout his life, Emerson contributed greatly to the scientific community, as well as through his dedicated and passionate teaching efforts before dying after a year-long battle with cancer.
+He died in 1979, at age 67, survived by his wife, two children, and six grandchildren.

 Areas of study

-Since the beginning of his academic career, Ralph Emerson had an interest in water molds, beginning with the genus Allomyces.
+Since the beginning of his academic career, Emerson had an interest in water molds, beginning with the genus Allomyces.
 His focus was broadly biological, focusing on growth and nutritional requirements, but with an ultimate goal of classification and biosystematics.
-One of his major contributions was a paper on they cytogenetics and cytotaxonomy of Allomyces.
-Beyond Allomyces and other common water molds, Emerson made major contributions with his research on Thermophiles, especially in Eumycota, on fermentative water molds, and in looking for low oxygen tolerant tropical water molds on his sabbaticals to Costa Rica.
+One of his major contributions was a paper on the cytogenetics and cytotaxonomy of Allomyces.
+Beyond this and other common water molds, Emerson made major contributions with his research on thermophiles, especially in Eumycota, on fermentative water molds, and in looking for low oxygen tolerant tropical water molds on his sabbaticals to Costa Rica.

 Honors

-Emerson gained many offices and honors throughout his career, both in the United States as well as internationally.
+Emerson gained many offices and honors throughout his career, both in the United States and internationally.
 He held Guggenheim Fellowships for the academic years 1948–1949 and 1956–1957.
 He was elected a member of the National Academy of Sciences as well as the Academy of Arts and Sciences, and served as president of the Mycological Society of America and Botanical Society of America.
-He held international positions and was awarded as a fellow in multiple international organizations, and was a keynote speaker for the First International Mycological Congress.
+He held international positions, was awarded as a fellow in multiple international organizations, and was a keynote speaker for the First International Mycological Congress.
 At the University of California, Berkeley, Emerson started as an instructor and worked his way up to professor, research professor, and finally chairman of the botany department.